IBM/TabFormer/README.md

 ### Credit Card Transaction Dataset

 The synthetic credit card transaction dataset is provided in [./data/credit_card](/data/credit_card/).
 There are 24M records with 12 fields.
 You would need git-lfs to access the data.
+If you are facing issue related to LFS bandwidth, you can use this [direct link](https://ibm.box.com/v/tabformer-data) to access the data.

 ![figure](./misc/cc_trans_dataset.png)